Wade Barber: Public service

 Twice, from 1981–1984 and again from 1993–1998, Judge Barber served on the North Carolina Courts Commission.
 During his second term, he served as Chairman of the Committee on the Structure of the Courts.
 His leadership led to legislation directing the North Carolina Supreme Court to develop a Case Flow Management Plan in 1995.
 The committee also initiated studies of the jury process.

 He has also served on the North Carolina Criminal Code Commission (1979–1981), as President of the District 15B Bar Association (1989–1990), as Councilor (1995–1998) and as a member of the Ethics Committee (1995–1999, 2006–2007) for the North Carolina State Bar, as Chairman of the State Board of Continuing Legal Education (1990–1992), as a Committee Chairman on the Governor’s Task Force on Drunk Driving (1982–1983), on the Commission on Alternatives to Incarceration (1980–1983), on the Chief Justice’s Advisory Committee on Court Personnel (1981), on the North Carolina News Media/Administration of Justice Council (1980–1982), as President of the North Carolina District Attorney’s Association (1981–1982), on the Alumni Association Board of Directors at the University of North Carolina School of Law (1996–2002), and as an Advisor to the North Carolina Commission on the Future of the Courts (1995–1997).

 Judge Barber has also held leadership positions in the Chatham County Democratic Party (Chairman, 1975–1977; Precinct Chairman, 1973–1975), the 4th Congressional District Democratic Party (Chairman, 1976–1977), and the Pittsboro Presbyterian Church (Deacon, 1979–1982; Elder, 1982–1984).

 From 1968-1976, Judge Barber served in the United States Army Reserve, where he obtained the rank of Lieutenant.

 Awards

 Judge Barber was one of the first to receive the North Carolina State Bar Distinguished Service Award.
 This award honors members of the North Carolina State Bar who have demonstrated exemplary service to the legal profession.

 Over his career, he has been awarded the Chatham County Smart Start Distinguished Service Award, the North Carolina Civil Liberties Union Award, the North Carolina Mediation Network Service Award, and the North Carolina Bar Association’s Dispute Resolution Section Service Award.

-Family
+Personal life

-Judge Barber and his wife Marina currently reside in Chapel Hill, North Carolina.
-Marina was a professor in speech at Peace College in Raleigh.
-They have two daughters.
-Claire graduated from Loyola School of Law in Los Angeles and resides in Berkeley, California.
-Claire is raising her four children, along with her partner Lois Bukowski and her son, Wade Baer-Bukowski.
-Elizabeth graduated from the University of North Carolina School of Law and now resides in Chapel Hill with her partner, Danny Spiegel, and sons, Sam and Levi.
+Barber and his wife Marina resided in Chapel Hill, North Carolina.
+He died from amyotrophic lateral sclerosis on May 13, 2022.